gelecekbilimde/backend/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ### Documentation
 - [ ] Necessary documentation has been added or existing documentation has been updated, specifically detailing changes made in Postman.

-### Testing
-- [ ] Relevant manuel tests have been written and included.
-- [ ] Relevant integration tests have been written and included.

 ### Reviewers and Assignees
-- [ ] Default reviewers have been assigned to this pull request.
+- [ ] Default reviewers have been assigned to this pull request (all team members).
 - [ ] Assignees have been added if necessary.

 ### Labels and Associations